the1lab/1lab/src/Cat/Functor/Kan/Pointwise.lagda.md

 However, this pattern of generalization fails in one critical way:
-[corepresentable functors preserve limits], but corepresentable functors do **not** preserve kan extensions!
+[corepresentable functors preserve limits], but corepresentable functors do _not_ necessarily preserve Kan extensions!
 This seemingly slight issue has far-reaching consequences, to the point that some authors write off general Kan extensions entirely.

-However, we can restrict our attention to the class of Kan extensions that **are** preserved by (co)representables;
-we call such extensions pointwise.
+Instead of throwing the whole thing out, an alternative is to focus on only the Kan extensions that _are_ preserved by arbitrary (co)representables; we call such extensions **pointwise**.

 [corepresentable functors preserve limits]: Cat.Functor.Hom.Representable.html#corepresentable-functors-preserve-limits